 Table 4.9 shows the distribution of equivalised disposable income.
 When compared to the original EU-SILC data, income inequality is lower in EUROMOD.
-Both Gini and the S80/S20 measure are about 10% lower for EUROMOD incomes than for SILC incomes.
-Looking at the average income per decile (equivalised), we can see that the underestimation in EUROMOD is mainly driven by divergence in the extreme ends of the income distribution.
-From the second decile to the eight, there is an overestimation up to 13% (except for decile 9 for 2016; -1%).
+Both Gini and the S80/S20 measure are about 17% lower for EUROMOD incomes than for SILC incomes.
+Looking at the average income per decile (equivalised), we can see that the underestimation in EUROMOD is mainly driven by divergence at the top of the income distribution.
+From the first decile to the seventh, there is an overestimation of up to 14%.